locallyoptimistic/LocallyOptimistic/content/post/against-ab-tests.md

 the challenges that will come with building systems that can adapt to this new reality.
-I will not discuss any of the underlying statistics associated with building these types of systems ([the stitchfix post](https://multithreaded.stitchfix.com/blog/2018/11/08/bandits/) and [this post from google](https://support.google.com/analytics/answer/2846882?hl=en#) are great places to start for that), but instead will discuss what I see as opportunities as a strategic and architectural level.
+I will not discuss any of the underlying statistics associated with building these types of systems ([the stitchfix post](https://multithreaded.stitchfix.com/blog/2018/11/08/bandits/) and [this post from google](https://support.google.com/analytics/answer/2846882?hl=en#) are great places to start for that), but instead will discuss what I see as opportunities at a strategic and architectural level.
 ## Motivating Example

 Just to convince you that this is important, let's work through a short numeric example.
 While these numbers are fictional, they harmonize with examples I have seen countless times during the real-life evaluation of A/B tests.